grolston/aws-monitoring/README.md

 # AWS Account Monitoring

-The following details the logging configurations and associated alerts to enable and IL4-capable environment.
+The following details the logging configurations and associated alerts to enable a more secure environment.

 ## Logging Buckets